Who is an Executor?

 An executor can be a member of the family or, if the will is more complicated, a solicitor or accountant can be appointed as an executor as well.
 If there is no one available to act as the executor, the government will assign a Public Trustee to carry out the distribution of the estate.

-CFI’s Certified Banking & Credit Analyst (CBCA)™ Program covers the most critical knowledge and skills required to become a skilled credit analyst, including accounting, business analysis, and credit evaluation.
+CFI’s Commercial Banking & Credit Analyst (CBCA)™ Program covers the most critical knowledge and skills required to become a skilled credit analyst, including accounting, business analysis, and credit evaluation.
 To keep learning and advancing your career, the following CFI resources will be helpful: